 Page Content Portlet

-Rebar was appointed deputy director of the Enterprise Applications and Development Division in January 2022.
-In his current role, he oversees Business Solutions, Data Services, and Enterprise Resource Planning teams.
+Rebar was appointed Deputy Director of the Enterprise Applications Division in January 2022.
+In his current role, he oversees the Business Solutions and Enterprise Resource Planning teams.
 He is a transformational leader and business enabler who has a successful record of moving organizations away from break/fix IT to one that provides solutions, innovation, and utilization of technology.
 He possesses a background in performance optimization, automation efforts, security, and process improvements.
 He has also managed IT teams from all parts of the world including South and North America, Europe, and Asia.
-Prior to joining the County, Rebar served as director of information technology for the DeKalb County Board of Health.
+Prior to joining the County, Rebar served as Director of Information Technology for the DeKalb County Board of Health.

-Rebar has a Bachelor of Science in information systems and a master’s degree of science in information technology from Southern Polytechnic State University.
+Rebar has a Bachelor of Science in Information Systems and a master’s degree of science in Information Technology for Southern Polytechnic State University.

 James A. Smith

-Janice joined the County in 2015 as Deputy Director of the Business Strategic Services Division (BSS) within the Department of Information Technology Services.
-As Deputy Director of BSS, Janice oversees the project management office and business strategy team.
-Janice has a master’s degree in computer science from Clark Atlanta University.
-Prior to her work with Gwinnett County, Janice served in business consulting and management roles for over 25 years with various private sector companies.
+Janice joined the Department of Information Technology Services in 2015.
+As Deputy Director of the Project Management Division, Janice works to ensure consistent project delivery success.
+Janice has a master’s degree in Computer Science from Clark Atlanta University.
+Prior to her work with Gwinnett County, Janice served in business consulting and management for over 25 years with various private sector companies.

-Constance Clinkscales joined the Department of Information Technology Services as division director of Fiscal and Administration in March 2022 after serving with the Department of Transportation since 2014.
+Constance joined the Department of Information Technology Services in March 2022 after serving with the Department of Transportation since 2014.
+As the Division Director of IT Financial Management, Constance is responsible for managing all financial activity within the ITS department.
 Prior to Gwinnett, she worked in various accounting and tax roles within the corporate, small business, non-profit, and education sectors.
 Constance also served as an adjunct faculty member.